adamgoucher/my-oredev-2016-sessions/AWS - Automating the Not-So-Sexy Parts/README.md

 - Fun: Roller Derby Referee

 ## TLDR
 The more you use AWS, the more you realise there are either bits of information you need to know frequently or there isn't a nice way to get an aggregate view of and so you build your toolbox of scripts that you run.
 There are entire startups around these things, but with some patience and python you can answer almost any question.
+This is a[n unedited] peek into my toolbox.

+## Rules for not-so-sexy scripts
+- should be able to run on a scheduled manner
+- should have a distinct pass/fail criteria
+- looking at the output should tell you the state of the world
+- ugly code that provides information is good code
+- if cloudwatch or similar (from AWS) can tell you something, let it

 ## The scripts
 - [Bare Minimum] Account Security